Sagor31h2/Modular-Monolith-with-clean-onion-architecture/README.md

 }
 ```

-Inherit Base Controller.
-And Inject ISender From MediatR.
-Create query pass the parameter.
-And send the query.
-MediatR will handle the request.

 ##

 ## **How Call Other Module Query**

-Let's we want to access some data from water pump module.
+Let's say, we want to access some data from water pump module.

-**Create the query in shared Query**
+>**Create the query in shared Query**
+As all modules has the reference of Shared.
+So Other Module can access this request.

 ```C#
 namespace Shared.Core.Queries